 It is the slow time of the year, also known as the “Quiet Months” and during this time freight volume is down.
 The holiday shipping season is over, and the transportation company industry is recovering from the hectic holiday shipping and slowly getting back on its feet.
-Most companies rotate their drivers through the cycle of short haul/long haul balancing the runs.
-The freight volume gradually increases in March as we get closer to Spring months.
+Most companies rotate their drivers through the cycle of a short haul/long haul balancing the runs.
+The freight volume gradually increases in March as we get closer to the Spring months.

 - April through July: The Produce Shipping Season

 It is that time again.
 Temperatures are rising, days are getting longer, and shippers are gearing up for a busy produce season.
 Even if you are not in the produce industry, spring through early summer marks a time of tightened capacity, increased rates, and scheduling constraints—especially for companies shipping refrigerated products.
 The rates and capacity for non-produce shippers may change considerably because carriers are switching to produce loads because they pay off more.
-In these situations, many shippers that did not research their regions (to understand how they produce season will affect them) become desperate to move their goods.
+In these situations, many shippers that did not research their regions (to understand how their produce season will affect them) become desperate to move their goods.